KNOWING WHAT TO EXPECT

 Anger And Hurt

 Anger and hurt are probably the most frequently expressed feelings.
 They are often surface feelings that seem spiteful and cruel.
-In order for your parents to make progress it is better that they say them than bury them and attempt to deny their existence.
-They will be hard for you to handle.
-You may be tempted to withdraw, regretting that you ever opened this issue.
+In order for your parents to make progress it is better that they express them than bury them and attempt to deny their existence.
+This will be hard for you to handle.
+You may be tempted to withdraw, regretting that you ever opened up to them.

 Hang in there, however; there’s no turning back now.
 When they begin to express these feelings they’re on the road to recovery.